 Gastrointestinal cancer refers to malignant conditions of the gastrointestinal tract (GI tract) and accessory organs of digestion, including the esophagus, stomach, billiary system, pancreas, small intestine, large intestine, rectum and anus.

-The symptoms relate to the organ affected and can include obstruction (leading to difficulty swallowing or defecating), abnormal bleeding or other associated problems.
+The symptoms relate to the organ affected and can include obstruction (leading to difficulty in swallowing or defecating), abnormal bleeding or other associated problems even pain.

 Esophageal cancer is the sixth-most-common cancer in the world.
-There are two main types of esophageal cancer adenocarcinoma and squamous cell carcinoma.
-Cancer of the esophagus is often detected late in as much as there are typically no early symptoms.
+There are two main types of esophageal cancer, adenocarcinoma and squamous cell carcinoma.
+Cancer of the esophagus is often detected late as there are typically no early symptoms.
+The first symptom that you need to look is pain and difficulty in eating or swallowing food.

 People get liver cancer also called hepatocellular carcinoma, HCC or hepatoma typically from a prolonged Hepatitis B or C infection or as a result of cirrhosis from chronic alcoholism.
 Liver cancer may bring about yellowing of the skin and eyes (jaundice), itching (pruritis), or cause a buildup of fluid in the abdomen (ascites).
 A person may feel an enlarging mass, or the cancer might be revealed by abnormal liver function tests.
 It is typically diagnosed with biopsy, MRI, ultrasound and with CT.